DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged.md

 See **Player Handout #6** _(Upper Works Map & Illustration Booklet)_ for an illustration of these **zombies**.

-**Zombies x 6:** _(These neutral evil undeads' vital stats are HD 2d12, HP 12, AC 12, MV 20 ft.
-Their saves are physical.
+**Zombies x 6:** _(These creatures’ vital stats are Level 2(d12), HP 12 each, AC 12, MV 20 ft., disposition evil/neutral.
+Their primary attributes are physical.
 They attack with a slam for 1d8 damage.
-These undead never gain initiative and always act last in any given round.
+Their special abilities include they never gain initiative and always act last in any given round.
 XP: 15+1)_

 Each torque is worth 35 gp.